Nulleeet/paskanappis/README.md

 - Traces in kicad
 - Reposition Elite-C
-- Design a 3dprintable case
+- Design a 3d printable case
-- 'Design' a acrylic case?
+(- 'Design' a acrylic case?)